rachel-taskale/ethereum_wallet/README.md

 # ethereum_wallet
-A basic example of how to make an ethereum wallet
+First attempt at making an ethereum wallet